DuarteSJ/NoteIST/README.md

 }
 ```

-As we can see the sensitive information is censored and completely unreadable. **The key in the folder alongside this note is NOT the key to unencrypt it.**
+As we can see the sensitive information is censored and completely unreadable.
+The key file in the folder alongside this note **is NOT the key to unencrypt it**, but an encrypted version of said key with the master key derivated from your password.

 ### Adding Collaborator to Note